fmcwradar/Microwave_Imaging/README.md

 As a VNA I used the E8361C from Keysight.

-For the imaging with the vector network analyzer the delay-and-sum (DAS) beamforming algorithm is implemented.
-For the FMCW radar system the standard synthetic aperture radar (SAR) approach is used.
-However, both algorithms are ultimatively just the application of a matched filter.
+For the imaging with the vector network analyzer, the delay-and-sum (DAS) beamforming algorithm is implemented.
+For the FMCW radar system the standard matched filter approach is used.
+However, both approaches are analytically identical.

 ## Imaging with VNA